Virginia-iGEM/igem-wikibrick/docs/programmers-guide/README.md

   - These transformations vary a lot in what they do.
 Some are _preprocessors_ while others are _postprocessors._ All gulpfiles are heavily commented; in order to get a better idea of what a transformation consists of, I would recommend starting with the main gulpfile and reading the sub-gulpfiles as necessary.
   - This gulpfile is wrapped up in a Node.js module, which is then `require`'d by _your_ package; this module was made available to your package when you installed it.
 2. [igemwiki-api](https://github.com/igemuoftATG/igemwiki-api/tree/master/recipes): This `npm` package enables us to upload files to the iGEM Wiki.
 It was built by iGEM Toronto's 2016 team, and has been extended and expanded into a full-blown automated build tool, `igem-wikibrick`.
 It provides an interface that takes advantage of Mediawiki's API.
 The way `igem-wikibrick` makes use of this tool is documented under [`gulp/tasks/live/push.js`](https://github.com/Virginia-iGEM/igem-wikibrick/blob/master/gulp/tasks/live/push.js

+The organization of these components and how to correctly modify them is explained in [5 Adding or Modifying Gulp Tasks](#5-adding-or-modifying-gulp-tasks).

 ### 3.1 Usage and Task Definitions